-I am a Research Associate at the Centre for Process System Engineering of the Chemical Engineering Department.
-Here I am working on a project called Smart Sustainable Districts (by CLimate-KIC) where I focus on the integration of different work streams in transport, energy, waste and wellbeing to improve city district.
-These districts include the Queen Elizabeth Olympic Park or the Utrecht City Centre.
+I am a Research Fellow at the Centre for Process System Engineering of the Chemical Engineering Department.
+Here I am working on a project called Smart Sustainable Districts (by Climate-KIC) where I focus on the integration of different work streams in transport, energy, waste and well-being to improve city district.
+These districts include the Queen Elizabeth Olympic Park or the Utrecht City Centre, Helsinki Kalasatama.

 I have finished a PhD with the Grantham Institute and Climate-KIC PhD-student based in the Energy Futures Lab (EFL) and Earth Science and Engineering Department (ESE).